sibomsahu/weather-application/README.md

-# 🌩️ Neo-Brutalist WeatherApp: Java Servlet Edition
+# 🌩️ WeatherApp: Java Servlet Edition

 A highly stylized, full-stack weather dashboard that completely reimagines the traditional Java web application.
 By combining the robust, battle-tested backend architecture of Jakarta Servlets with a loud, unapologetic Neo-Brutalist frontend, this application delivers real-time meteorological data and 5-day forecasting without compromising on visual identity.